 Seven declarations of war. . . .

 The world wouldn’t let them be.
-They’d be pursued and crushed, and the only thing standing between that seemingly inevitable outcome was him.
+They’d be pursued and destroyed.
+The only thing standing between that seemingly inevitable outcome was him.

 The responsibility to keep the Cobalins safe was a crushing weight.
 The wars to come were already in a fevered pitch of battle, fighting in his chest.
 It was fear; it was uncertainty; it was the raw, untempered need to succeed against all the odds.

-And yet, there was an inkling, stubborn thought that wouldn’t go away.
+And yet, there was a stubborn thought that wouldn’t go away.
 It said he’d screw this up and make everything worse.
 He was no king or general, just a gamer and book nerd who never wanted the responsibility of such critical things.